micro/micro/api/README.md

 	- Requests are sent to a special type of API service which takes the request api.Request and response api.Response.
 	- Definitions can be found at [micro/api/proto](https://github.com/micro/micro/tree/master/api/proto)

+3. /[service] proxy set via `--api_translator=proxy`
+	- The request will be reverse proxied to the served resolved by the first element in the path
+	- This allows REST to be implemented behind the API

 ## Getting started